mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Reflec: Reflec armor is a flexible plastic suit with layers of reflective material and heat-dispersing gel.
 It is highly effective against lasers but provides no protection against other attacks.
 Reflec can be worn with other armor but is hard to obtain, quite expensive and imposes DM-2 on any Stealth checks the wearer attempts.

-Vacc Suit: The vacc suit or space suit is the spacer’s best friend, providing life support and protection when in space.
+Vacc Suit: The vacc suit or space suit is the spacer's best friend, providing life support and protection when in space.
 Early vacc suits are unwieldy and uncomfortable but quickly shrink as technology advances.
 A vacc suit provides life support for six hours.
 TL10: An improved version that masses a lot less.
-TL12: At this Tech Level, ‘tailored’ vacc suits feel like ordinary clothing with a flexible hood and face mask.
+TL12: At this Tech Level, 'tailored' vacc suits feel like ordinary clothing with a flexible hood and face mask.

 ARMOR OPTIONS Chameleon, IR (TL 12) : This technology can be added to any full-body suit.
 It selectively bleeds heat to match background infrared levels and effectively renders the wearer invisible to infrared detection (DM-4 to detect with sensors).
 IR chameleon costs Cr5000.